-Chef Jose Andres Has Served Nearly 1.5 Million Meals In Puerto Rico
+Chef Jose Andres Has Served Nearly 1.5 Million Meals To Hungry Puerto Ricans

 The Coliseo is the biggest concert hall in San Juan, Puerto Rico.
 But since Hurricane Maria devastated the island a month ago, it's become the epicenter of a massive effort to feed tens of thousands left hungry by the storm – an effort led by celebrity chef Jose Andres.